kostaman/LED_Matrix-1/README.md

 https://www.amazon.com/TP-Link-Lifetime-Protection-Aggregation-TL-SG105PE/dp/B08D73YD5S

 ## Compared to Internal Pi/MCU
 You can save 13-35 dollars depending how much the receiver card costs (16-38) dollars.
 However this is only really useful for one offs.
 Installing a 16x128 display into multiple rooms driven from single server over switch is cheaper with this approach.
+Pi/MCU likely would require MM panels which are generally larger and more expensive.
+This could work however the visibly due to shape and brightness may be less.

 There could be security concerns with internal Pi/MCU depending on design.